When is the golden hour, and how to use it for iPhone photos?

 Before you plan the perfect photography trip, be sure to check the weather with an accurate weather app.
 That golden-hour light may be nonexistent.
 Yr.no is a reliable weather app that automatically finds the weather forecast for your nearest location.
 This is a must-have for all outdoor photo enthusiasts.

-Magic Hour is a lightweight app that tells you when the golden hour will be and how long you can expect it to last for your current location.
+Magic Hour is a golden hour calculator app that tells you when the golden hour time will be and how long you can expect it to last for your current location.
 The app also includes a brief summary of the weather at sunrise and sunset times.
 A notification alerts you when the golden hour is beginning, so you can drop everything and head outside with your phone.
 It’s beautiful in its simplicity and perfect for the hobby photographer.